LeBogoo/ModTest/mod1/README.md

 - Run the Maven Lifecycle `game/package`
 - Run the Maven Lifecycle `mod1/package`

-This will automatically create a zip file with the proposed mod format for Home Grown.
+This will automatically create a jar file with the proposed mod format for Home Grown.

-Inside the zip are the following files:
+Inside the jar are the following files:

-- mod1.zip
 - mod1-1.0-SNAPSHOT.jar
   - ModInfo.cba
   - Translations.cba
   - icon.png